 Published Dec 15, 2025

-Microsoft 365 Copilot app will no longer use the "Pin Microsoft 365 Copilot Chat" setting to control chat visibility for unlicensed users.
-Blocked users see Chat in navigation but with restricted access, while ineligible users won't see Chat and get a pop-up if accessing directly.
-Rollout starts January 2026.
+The Microsoft 365 Copilot app will no longer use the "Pin Microsoft 365 Copilot Chat" setting to control chat visibility for unlicensed users.
+Blocked users see Chat in navigation but remain restricted, while ineligible users won’t see Chat and get a pop-up if accessing it directly.
+Rollout is late Jan–Mar 2026.
+No admin action required.

 Introduction